 5. A strong energy field does not a good spiritual teacher make.
-There are plenty of examples of self-styled “gurus” who have strong energy fields, usually with an appealing high-vibration quality, who end up using their energetic charisma in service to their personal egoic agendas.
+There are plenty of examples of self-styled “gurus” who have strong energy fields, usually with an appealing high-vibration quality, who use their energetic charisma in service to their personal agendas.
 Energy-body development and the development of integrity and wisdom can be done independently.
-If you find yourself having to make excuses for a teacher’s personal conduct, for example giving them more benefit of the doubt than you would anyone else because they are “spiritual”, that’s a flag.
-Make sure the person you’re working with has personal integrity and maintains professional boundaries, and do not compromise your own personal authority and boundaries.
+If you find yourself having to make excuses for a teacher’s personal conduct, for example giving them more benefit of the doubt than you would anyone else because they are “spiritual”, that is a flag.
+Make sure the person you are working with has personal integrity and maintains professional boundaries, and do not compromise your own.

 6. Spiritual teachers are not here to make us feel good.
 Spiritual awakening takes psychological mettle; it is both a wonderful and challenging process.
 The job of the spiritual teacher is to serve the awakening of your soul’s true nature.
 They are not always going to do or say things you like or that feel good in the moment.
 Sometime spiritual teachers can dish out hard lessons.
 Ask yourself if you want a nurturing healing environment or spiritual awakening and seek appropriate contexts accordingly.

-7. There may be a time when the teacher-student relationship is over.
+7. Many teacher-student relationships are temporary.
 Feel like a rebellious teenager?
 It may be time to leave the nest.
 The point of a teacher-student relationship is to help you develop your own, ultimately autonomous, wisdom and skills.
 The time will come when, in order to practice and further develop that autonomy, you have to actually be autonomous.
 When this happens thank your teacher, do whatever you need for closure, and leave the relationship.
 When a relationship lasts longer than is in the best interest of either student or teacher, forces will come into play that will eventually make it impossible to stay; there will be a falling out of some kind, or situations will change making it hard or impossible to continue.
-If you’ve been feeling like the relationship is due for a change, and have been disregarding that feeling, hunker down for a push in that direction.
+If you’ve been feeling like the relationship is due for a change and have been disregarding that feeling, hunker down for a push in that direction.

-8. The relationship between a spiritual teacher and student is intimate and impersonal.
+8. The relationship between a spiritual teacher and student is intimate yet impersonal.
 The spiritual teacher and student should not be trying to fulfill personal needs through the teacher-student relationship.
-This may never be 100% – we’re all human after all – but we should be tracking our “relationship lines” and discerning when there may be a conflict of interest between the teacher-student relationship and personal feelings and agendas.
+This may never be 100% – we are all human after all – but we should be tracking our “relationship lines” and discerning when there may be a conflict of interest between the teacher-student relationship and personal feelings and agendas.

 Keep in mind that multiple relationship lines (teacher and friend for example) make for more complicated relationships.
 How someone interacts with you as a teacher in any given circumstance may be different from how they would interact with you as a friend, and if you see them as both teacher and friend there can be a sense of betrayal in one of the relationship lines when those circumstances arise.